PSJorgensen/real-world-economics/real-world-economics-outline.md

 <br><br>

-### Telecoupled dynamics socio-environmental dynamics from global trade
+### Global trade and the telecoupling of socio-environmental dynamics

 -   Leontief 1970 envisioned national accounting as a way of measuring the impact of economic activities and human consumption on the